 The Code summarizes various legal and regulatory requirements and business practices applicable to business activities conducted on behalf of the Company.
 It should be treated as a guide in making day-to-day business decisions.
 It is not intended to address every legal or ethical question that may arise, nor does it replace other more detailed policies, including, for example, those set forth in your Employee Handbook.
 Individual business units may also adopt standards or codes of conduct applying to their activities and employees.

 If you want guidance regarding a particular practice or compliance issue, or if you wish to report a violation or questionable behavior, you should contact your Corporate Compliance Contact Person.
-The Corporate Compliance Contact Person will be different for various employees, but generally will be a person in the legal department of your business unit or, in the absence of a more specific designation, the General Counsel of Liberty Interactive Corporation or a person designated by that officer.
-If you want to contact your Corporate Compliance Contact Person but are not sure of his or her identity, you should contact the legal department of your business unit or the General Counsel of Liberty Interactive Corporation for that information.
+The Corporate Compliance Contact Person will be different for various employees, but generally will be a person in the legal department of your business unit or, in the absence of a more specific designation, the Chief Legal Officer of Liberty Interactive Corporation or a person designated by that officer.
+If you want to contact your Corporate Compliance Contact Person but are not sure of his or her identity, you should contact the legal department of your business unit or the Chief Legal Officer of Liberty Interactive Corporation for that information.

 You may also call the Liberty Compliance Line at (866) 222-1232 if you are calling from a location within the United States or Canada.
 The Liberty Compliance Line is operated by a third-party vendor and is available 24 hours a day, seven days a week.
 Your calls will be taken in confidence and your concerns reported to Company personnel for appropriate action.
 Your calls to the Liberty Compliance Line may be made on an anonymous basis.